fitzwolf/DL4HGPTProject/README.md

 - Includes experiments on raw signal vs embedding performance.

 ### `DL4HFinalProject.ipynb`
+- *This is the notebook to run to test overall functionality and recreation*
 - Full experimental workflow demonstrating transfer learning.
 - Builds on the trained TRACE encoder and freezes it.
 - Adds classifier head to predict: